 - Treat all persons without discrimination or prejudice, regardless of race, religion, national origin, gender, age, sexual orientation, handicap or identity as a veteran.

-The Coordinator of Student Activities will make the final determination regarding an organization’s registration.
-Appeals regarding granting or rescinding of registered group status may be made to the Office of the VP of Student Affairs.
+The Coordinator of Student Activities will make the final determination regarding an organization's registration.
+Appeals regarding granting or rescinding of registered group status may be made to the Department of Student Affairs.

 Print version of the Guidelines for Registration of an Organization